-The total cost for an undergraduate Maryland resident attending the College in the 2009-2010 academic year and living on campus is expected to be approximately \$22,874 for tuition, fees, and room and board.
-The dollar figures listed below are subject to change since the trustees reserve the right to adjust charges at any time as needs dictate.
+The total cost for an undergraduate Maryland resident attending the College in the 2010-2011 academic year and living on campus is expected to be approximately \$23,489.00 for tuition, fees, and room and board.
+The dollar figures listed below are subject to change since the Board of Trustees reserves the right to adjust charges at any time as needs dictate.